-Assignment: You will be given one assignment in the term.
-The purpose of this assignment is to develop your understanding of the statistical properties of the estimators obtained from a linear regression model.
+Assignment: You will be given three assignment in the term.
+The purpose of these assignments is to develop your understanding of various statistical methods which will be discussed throughout the course.
 This will be useful for developing data analysis skills as well as to develop practical understanding of the methods taught in the class.
-The assignment will have a heavy focus on the use of statistical software (R specifically), and will involve applying the methods learned during lecture to a data set.
+The assignments will have a heavy focus on the use of statistical software (R specifically), and will involve applying the methods learned during lecture to a data set.
 The format of the assignments will be as follows: